gnfrazier/gnfrazier.github.io/_posts/2018-4-11-trinug-building-serverless-apis.md

 ### Benefits of Azure Functions

-There really are servers with serverless - you just think about the servers... less Ha!
+-   There really are servers with serverless - you just think about the servers... less Ha!
-Shorten development cycle from weeks or months to configure a box to a few minutes.
+-   Shorten development cycle from weeks or months to configure a box to a few minutes.
-Scale apps and instances dynamically with load.
+-   Scale apps and instances dynamically with load.
 Possible with IAAS and PAAS, but functions do this by definition.
-Because the functions end they are more cost effective.
+-   Because the functions end they are more cost effective.
 Only pay for what you use.
 Fractions of pennies at low volumes, but at a certain point they may be more expensive than a full VM.
 Essentially functions are using the spare compute at the data center.
-Ideal target is variable use, infrequent use routines.
+-   Ideal target is variable use, infrequent use routines.

 ### Overview of Azure Functions

 #### Building the App

--   add a function app to a resource group
+-   Add a function app to a resource group
 -   App name becomes the root for the endpoint
     -   Name is global within azure, but you can pipe your custom domain
 -   Consumption vs App Service Plan